mister-ben/videojs-seek-buttons/README.md

 ## Options

-* `forward` - if a number greater than 0, a seek forward button will be added which seeks that number of seconds
+- `forward` - if a number greater than 0, a seek forward button will be added which seeks that number of seconds
-* `back` - if a number greater than 0, a seek back button will be added which seeks that number of seconds
+- `back` - if a number greater than 0, a seek back button will be added which seeks that number of seconds
+- `forwardIndex` - the position in the control bar to insert the button.
+Defaults to `1`.
+See note below.
+- `backIndex` - the position in the control bar to insert the button.
+Defaults to `1`.
+See note below.

+### Control position

+`forwardIndex` and `backIndex` set the posiiton of the button in the control bar.
+Note if both a back and forward button are used, the forward button is inserted first.

+Assuming the standard control bar, the play button is at index `0`.
+With the default index of `1` for both, the forward button is inserted after the play button, then the back button is inserted after the play button and before the forward button.
+Setting `backIndex` to `0` would place the back button before the play button instead, so they surround the play button.

 ## Usage